sotoblanco/blog/docs/index.md

   <div class="content-section">
     <h1>Welcome</h1>
     <p class="intro-text">
-      I am a Machine Learning Engineer with over 7 years of experience.
-I have worked in many projects for companies, early start-up and individuals that wanted to pursue data to grow their business.
-I am currently an independent consultant helping business in AI solutions.
+      As a Machine Learning Engineer with 7+ years of experience, I love helping companies find opportunities in their data.
+I've worked with startups, established businesses, and entrepreneurs to turn their information into business value.
+Currently, I'm working as an independent consultant, building custom AI tools that solve real-world problems.
     </p>
     <div class="consultation-section">
       <a href="https://cal.com/pastorsoto" target="_blank" class="consultation-btn">